yourlabs/django-autocomplete-light/docs/gfk.rst

 non-editable fields, which GenericForeignKey is.
 Instead, we'll use :py:class:`~dal.forms.FutureModelForm`.

-Then we need to add the  :py:class:`~dal_queryset_sequence.fields.GenericForeignKeyModelField` field, with model_choice as keyword: this is a list of tuple, with the models you want in the autocompletion and the validation, and the value of the attribute of the model you want to query in the widget searchbox.
+Then we need to add the  :py:class:`~dal_select2_queryset_sequence.fields.Select2GenericForeignKeyModelField` field, with model_choice as keyword: this is a list of tuple, with the models you want in the autocompletion and the validation, and the value of the attribute of the model you want to query in the widget searchbox.